rjsears/tftpgui/README.md

 ## What is TFTPGui?

-TFTPGui is a fully modernized TFTP server written in Python 3 with both a **graphical user interface** and a **headless (CLI) mode** for true flexibility.
+TFTPGui is a fully modernized TFTP server written in Python 3 with a **graphical user interface**, **headless (CLI) mode**, and a **web-based dashboard** for true flexibility.
 It was built as a replacement for outdated Python2/xinetd TFTP setups and provides real-time monitoring, logging, security controls, and an easy configuration system.

 If you work with firmware, embedded devices, PXE booting, routers/switches, or lab environments, this tool gives you all the control and visibility that the old stuff is missing.